Kingofthrone28/kingdom-design-house/frontend/docs/GOOGLE_ANALYTICS_INTEGRATION.md

 ## 🔧 Troubleshooting

-### GA Not Loading
+### GA Not Detected

-1. Check if user has given analytics consent
+1. Verify `G-BEKZ5DH50B` measurement ID is correct
-2. Verify `G-BEKZ5DH50B` measurement ID is correct
+2. Check browser console for errors
-3. Check browser console for errors
+3. Ensure ad blockers are disabled for testing
-4. Ensure ad blockers are disabled for testing
+4. Wait a few minutes after deployment for changes to propagate

 ### Events Not Tracking